SecretDecks/Contentwriting/Know-Thyself.md

 In the Tao Te Ching, [Lao Tzu wrote](https://www.with.org/tao_te_ching_en.pdf), *“Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.”*

-In Buddhism, to know thyself is one of the [keys to enlightenment](https://iconoclasses.com/2019/09/20/socrates-and-buddha-know-thyself/): *“For the Buddha, ultimate reality is a process of self-realisation.
+In Buddhism, to "Know Thyself" is one of the [keys to enlightenment](https://iconoclasses.com/2019/09/20/socrates-and-buddha-know-thyself/): *“For the Buddha, ultimate reality is a process of self-realisation.
 Nobody is going to save you.
 The only person that can liberate you from your own pain and suffering is yourself, and the only person that is going to take the consequences of your own bad acts and misjudgment is also yourself.”*

-In monotheistic religions, self-knowledge has also played a role in one’s spiritual path.
+In monotheistic religions, the aphorism has also played a role in one’s spiritual path.
 Maimonides (or Rambam), one of the old Jewish sages and great commentators on the [Mishna](https://en.wikipedia.org/wiki/Mishna) (the first written Torah after centuries of oral tradition), interpreted the first commandment as the law to "Know Yourself."
 [Maimonides on Ignorance of Self.](http://www.mesora.org/KnowThyself.html)

-The concept of knowing oneself extends to Islamic scripture in the quest to comprehend human emotion and become closer to Allah.
+"Know Thyself" extends to Islamic scripture in the quest to comprehend human emotion and become closer to Allah.
 In the [Hadith of the Prophet Muhammed](https://www.hubeali.com/online-books/online-english-books/bihar-al-anwaar/), it is written: *“Whosoever knows himself knows his Lord.”*

-Even in [Corinthians 13:5](https://www.kingjamesbibleonline.org/2-Corinthians-13-5/), self-knowledge is mentioned as the foundation of faith: *“Examine yourselves, whether ye be in the faith; prove your own selves.
+Even in [Corinthians 13:5](https://www.kingjamesbibleonline.org/2-Corinthians-13-5/), the concept is mentioned as the foundation of faith: *“Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?”*

 Who really first came up with this doctrine is hard to say, as the dating methods of older written texts are not that precise and oral traditions are even more difficult to date, many of the techniques quite oblique.
 However who or where the inquiry came from "first" is of no relevance at all.
 What is important is that the concept stretches from East to West and North to South.

 ## "From Ancient Greece, across the West"

-It was in Greece where the quest for knowledge of oneself began in the West.
-Greek philosophy laid the basis for Western thought, with the adage “Know Thyself” (γνῶθι σεαυτόν or *gnōthi seauton* in Greek), influencing thinkers from Thomas Hobbes to Benjamin Franklin.
-The [saying](https://arkintime.com/know-thyself/history/) was inscribed at the Temple of Apollo at Delphi (or the Oracle of Delphi) wrote Pausanias, and later adopted by Socrates and Plato.
+It was in Greece where the quest to "Know Thyself" began in the West, influencing thinkers from Thomas Hobbes to Benjamin Franklin.
+The [saying](https://arkintime.com/know-thyself/history/) *gnōthi seauton* (Greek for "Know Thyself") was inscribed at the Temple of Apollo at Delphi (or the Oracle of Delphi) wrote Pausanias, and later adopted by Socrates and Plato.

-Centuries later, in 1651, Thomas Hobbes expanded on “Know Thyself” by introducing the concept of *nosce teipsum* "Read Thyself" in *[The Leviathan](https://web.archive.org/web/20101127130924/http://oregonstate.edu/instruct/phl302/texts/hobbes/leviathan-contents.html).* He argued that we can learn more by studying ourselves - our feelings, thoughts, motives, etc. - than looking to others.
+Centuries later, in 1651, Thomas Hobbes expanded on “Know Thyself” by introducing the concept of *nosce teipsum* ("Read Thyself") in *[The Leviathan](https://web.archive.org/web/20101127130924/http://oregonstate.edu/instruct/phl302/texts/hobbes/leviathan-contents.html).* He argued that we can learn more by studying ourselves - our feelings, thoughts, motives, etc. - than looking to others.

 *"But to teach us that for the similitude of the thoughts and passions of one man, to the thoughts and passions of another, whosoever looketh into himself and considereth what he doth when he does think, opine, reason, hope, fear, etc., and upon what grounds; he shall thereby read and know what are the thoughts and passions of all other men upon the like occasions."*

 Benjamin Franklin elucidated the [complexity of knowing oneself](https://books.google.de/books?id=MYkTAQAAMAAJ&dq=Autobiography,+Sayings+of+Poor+Richard,+Letters&pg=PA195&redir_esc=y#v=onepage&q&f=false), comparing it to the impenetrability of steel and diamonds: *"There are three Things extremely hard, Steel, a Diamond, and to know one's self."*

-While the importance of self-inquiry has waned in recent years, we can see a [few references](https://www.youtube.com/watch?v=kl0rqoRbzzU) to the age-old quest in popular culture.
-In the *Matrix* and *Matrix Revolutions*, the Wachowskis included *temet nosce* (latin for "Know Thyself") above the Oracle’s door, giving a nod to the Ancient Greeks.
+While the importance to "Know Thyself" has waned in recent years, we can see a [few references](https://www.youtube.com/watch?v=kl0rqoRbzzU) to the age-old quest in popular culture.
+In the *Matrix* and *Matrix Revolutions*, the Wachowskis included *temet nosce* (Latin for "Know Thyself") above the Oracle’s door, giving a nod to the Ancient Greeks and subsequent philosophers.

 ## “A spiritual & philosophical drought”

-We can see that throughout both Western and Eastern traditions - from the Vedas to monotheistic teachings, to Western philosophy - knowing thyself has been emphasised as a way to enrich our lives and find purpose.
+We can see that throughout both Western and Eastern traditions - from the Vedas to monotheistic teachings, to Western philosophy - the "Know Thyself" has been emphasised as a way to enrich our lives and find purpose.

 In general though, we have abandoned the quest to turn inward and examine who we really are, instead distracting ourselves in nearly any way possible.
 Why have we stopped listening to the wisdom imparted to us by a rich heritage of thought that spans cultures and traditions, and started looking for answers outside of ourselves?
 Is it due to our hardened dualistic thinking patterns, separating mind from matter, ourselves from the other?
 Would it help to break up these patterns from time to time and acquire a more holistic view or experience?